simphony/simphony-common/doc/source/extending_simphony.rst

 Common Unified Base Attributes (CUBA) are a list of common keywords transcending across different scales, methods and modelling-engines.
 As SimPhoNy is extended, there is a need for CUBA to also be extended.
-Before adding a CUBA, developers should first consult the list of existing CUBA keywords (see :ref:`cuba-keywords`), to see if the keyword already exists.
+Before adding a CUBA, developers should first consult the list of existing :ref:`cuba-keywords`, to see if the keyword already exists.
 Contact the developers at https://github.com/simphony/simphony-common if there are any questions.